openshift-labs/rhsummit18-cloudnative-guides/config-management.md

 The username and password was generated when you first deployed the catalog template, and the ConfigMap shown above was also created at that time.
-This ConfigMap consists of one config item, as you can see above, which is a file called `application.properties` which the content the follows it after `----`.
+This ConfigMap consists of one config item, as you can see above, which is a file called `application.properties` which contains as its value the contents below the `----`.

 ### Use ConfigMap with Spring Boot